adam-cyclones/typescript-webgl-boilerplate/README.md

-# webgl glsl with typescript
+# Webgl .glsl with Typescript and Webpack

 based on Kyle Robinson Young's excellent tutorial